Adjacency Graphs of Polyhedral Surfaces: Bounds on the Density

 For the upper bound, we use that, by \Cref{thm:k581}, the adjacency graph of a convex-polyhedral surface cannot contain $K_{5,81}$ as a subgraph.
 It remains to apply the K\H{o}vari--S\'os--Tur\'an Theorem~\cite{KST54}, which states that an $n$-vertex graph that has no $K_{s,t}$ as a subgraph can have at most $\bigO(n^{2-1/s})$ edges. \end{proof}

-Before being aware of the result of McMullen et al.~\cite{msw-p2me3-IJM83}, we constructed a family of surfaces with (large, but) constant average degree; see Appendix~\ref{sec:6n}.
-Our construction is not recursive and therefore easier to understand and visualize; see \Cref{fig:6n}.
+Before being aware of the result of McMullen et al.~\cite{msw-p2me3-IJM83}, we constructed a family of surfaces with (large, but) constant average degree.
+Our construction is not recursive and therefore easier to understand and visualize; for a sketch see \Cref{fig:6n}, a detailed description can be found in a preprint version of this article~\cite[Appendix~C]{akklsvw-dgps-arXiv21}.
 Note that some polygons in our construction have polynomial degree.

-\begin{restatable}{proposition}{sixN} There is an unbounded family of convex-polyhedral surfaces in~$\mathbb{R}^3$ whose adjacency graphs have average vertex degree $12-o(1)$. \end{restatable}
+\begin{proposition} There is an unbounded family of convex-polyhedral surfaces in~$\mathbb{R}^3$ whose adjacency graphs have average vertex degree $12-o(1)$. \end{proposition}